 STEP 2: Passport Check

-For overseas applications, or if you have entered Taiwan but have a visa with a limited stay period and cannot be extended or visa-free, your passport will have to be inspected by the Bureau of Consular Affairs or an ROC overseas mission/office.
+For overseas applications, your passport will have to be inspected by the Bureau of Consular Affairs or an ROC overseas mission/office.

 Hong Kong/Macau applicants are not required to have their passport inspected by the Bureau of Consular Affairs or an ROC overseas mission/office.

 - When your application is approved and has passed the qualification review, you will receive an e-mail notification to bring your passport for passport inspection.
 At this point, please bring your original passport and the Passport Submission Notice to your chosen Bureau of Consular Affairs or ROC mission/office.

 - After verification, you will receive an e-mail stating your passport has been inspected and the gold card application was approved.
 Under normal circumstances, this process should take a week.
 Note 4

 STEP 3: Receiving your Gold Card

 After your application has been approved, you will receive an e-mail notifying you to collect your Gold Card.
 Please bring your original passport and relevant documents to your selected location for picking up your Gold Card.
 You must physically be in Taiwan if you want someone to pick up your Gold Card for you.
 If you cannot pick up your Gold Card personally, you can have a friend or family member pick it up for you.
 That person will have to bring the following to pick up your card: